- Fraser Health

 Facility Engagement: What is changing?

-A combination of new structures, remuneration, leadership, and administrative supports are enabling physicians to renew relationships among colleagues and with health authorities, in ways that were not possible in the past.
+- A combination of new structures, funding, physician leadership, and administrative supports are enabling MSAs and their physician members to improve engagement and teamwork among colleagues and with health authorities, in ways that were not possible in the past.

-The latest UBC evaluation of the Facility Engagement initiative to March 31, 2019 found that medical staff and health authority leaders regard participation in the Facility Engagement Initiative as worthwhile.
+- The UBC evaluation of Facility Engagement to March 2019 found that medical staff and health authority leaders think that participation in the initiative is worthwhile.

-With all of this activity - and a lot of hard work - the tide is starting to turn.
-A sense of optimism is fueling a growing culture of engagement across BC, with renewed teamwork and positive experiences reported by many of those involved.
+With all of this activity – and a lot of hard work – a sense of optimism is fueling a growing culture of engagement across BC, with renewed teamwork and positive experiences reported by many of those involved.

 Big themes: Foundation for change